PaytonDev/Install_Hub/README.md

 ﻿# Field Implementation Hub

- A dashboard for field implementation specialist to see frequestly used information and record communication with clients.
+ A dashboard for field implementation specialist specializing in car dealerships to see frequestly used information and record communication with clients.

  ## Features